What Gifts to Buy and How to Afford Giving Gifts for Christmas 2021

 Alcohol.
 Mixed views on this and it depends on the school/rules etc. One year I almost bought my kids teacher a 6 pack of beer and she piped up “No, he likes red wine.”
 So I checked and sure enough, he had mentioned it ever so briefly under his breath one day and she picked up on it!.

 I recommend VINOMOFO.

 Food-based gifts are usually a hit.
 Whether it is a special recipe you make, a hamper you put together or a service.
 Here are some favourites.
 Of course, think about who you are buying for and what they would prefer.

 Australia’s cheapest meal delivery service has amazing prices, a great selection of recipes and can really help take the pressure off this festive season.
-Use this discount to get EveryPlate delivered to whoever you want and make their life a little easier this hectic time of year.
+Use the code THRIFTYEPLATE to get up to $150 off EveryPlate, split across your first 5 boxes with the code THRIFTYEPLATE. and make their life a little easier during this hectic time of year.

-Every single person I have gifted one of these too has been ecstatic and with the discount, it is much more affordable.
+Every single person I have gifted one of these to has been ecstatic and with the discount, it is much more affordable.

 A Hamper of Homemade Treats